bryanthaboi/boisclubsocketserver/readme.md

 ## 💖 Why pnpm?

-We recommend using [pnpm](https://pnpm.io/) for this project. pnpm is faster, more efficient, and uses less disk space compared to npm or Yarn.
+I recommend using [pnpm](https://pnpm.io/) for this project. pnpm is faster, more efficient, and uses less disk space compared to npm or Yarn.
 It creates a non-flat `node_modules` structure, which leads to:

 - Saved disk space
 - Boosted installation speed